 - Cleveland Clinic’s Stress Free Now App offers 7 different relaxation techniques

 - UCLA Mindful App- Heavily grounded in the science of mindfulness

-- Join SRWC instructors every Monday-Thursday during fall semester 2020 for live Zoom fitness classes including Totally Body Toning, Yoga and Cardio Kickboxing.
+- Join SRWC instructors every week for live Zoom fitness classes including Total Body Toning, Yoga and Cardio Kickboxing.
 Visit the Employee Wellness calendar to register for each session you’d like to attend.

 - Missing your favorite SRWC instructors?
 Recreational Services has created a Virtual Recreation page.
 Click on “Virtual Fitness” to discover workouts led by Allison Yanci and other familiar faces.

 - The Peloton App is currently offering a 30-day free trial.
 Fitbit Premium is currently offering a 90-day free trial.
 Both boast expansive libraries of workouts

 - ACE Exercise Library - Learn proper form and build your own workout routines.
 Filter exercises by body part, experience level, and available equipment.
 Check out their Top 25 At-Home Exercises and this 20-Minute At-Home Bodyweight Circuit

 - FitnessBlender– Search over 500 free workouts by length, difficulty, training type, muscles used, calorie burn & more